Green Square and City South

 Further south, Rosebery is characterised by Californian bungalows on bigger blocks of land than those available further north.

-Do you live or work in Green Square?
 Research is being undertaken by the City Futures Research Centre at the University of NSW, with the assistance of the City of Sydney, to find out about the experiences and desires of Green Square residents and workers.
-The survey is available in english and simplified chinese - please visit the link below to take part.
+Thank you to those of you who filled out the survey - we'll be in touch with the findings soon.